jazzyisj/save-tts-messages/README.md

 ### Adjust Package For Your Configuration
 You must change a couple of things in the package to work with your configuration.  **Look for the #TODO tags!**

 - **TTS Servce** - The package default is `tts.cloud_say` which is the NabuCasa TTS service.
-Change this to whichever TTS service you use.
+Change these calls to whichever TTS service you use (TTS, Alexa Notify).
 - **Media Player** - You must change these media player entity_ids to a valid media player entity id in your configuration.
 - **Play or Save Condition** - Adjust this condition to decide whether to play or save the TTS message.
 The TTS message will play immediately and will not be saved when the condition(s) evaluate to true.
 - **Play Saved Messages Trigger** - Adjust this trigger to automatically call **Play Saved TTS Messages**.
 You can, of course, call the script directly anytime from a button etc.